 - Thermal and magnetic device testing

-- Temperature rise test and trip test of circuit breakers and junction points
+- Temperature rise and trip test of circuit breakers and junction points

 Depending on the test to be performed, turn the position switch to the proper selection (example : 3x2.5 V 4000 A or 3x400 V 45 A).
 Install the intermediate connections with minimum 2A/mm2 current density cables which have equal cross-sections and equal length.
-If any gap is left between current carrying cables, because of the effect of inductance, maximum current can not be reached.
-The best solution is to have a touch between current carrying cables.
+Due to the effect of inductance, if any gap is left between the current carrying cables, maximum current can not be reached.
+In this case, the best solution is to have a touch between current carrying cables.
 Thermometer probes must be connected to the measurement points with tongs or tapes.